Dear HO Customers,

 -Coupler pocket designed to accept AccuMate Proto-couplers.

--Five-pole skewed armature motor with dual flywheels for optimum
+-Five-pole skewed armature motor with dual flywheels for optimum performance at all speeds.

 -Directional lighting.